gicentre/elm-vegalite/docs/changeNotes.md

 - `params` and associated `paBind`, `paDescription`, `paExpr` and `paValue` functions for specifying top-level parameters for use within a spec.

+- Add `markPropertyNumExpr` for providing expressions that evaluate to numeric mark properties

+- Add `maPadAngle` for padding arc segments.

 ---

 ## V3.1.0 ➡ V3.1.1